cube3power/atsd/rule-engine/notifications/hipchat.md

     ![](images/hipchat_1.png)

 * Specify the `Endpoint URL`.
-* Copy the `Token` from the HipChat Data Center client into the `Auth Token` field in the configuration form.
+* Copy the `Token` from the HipChat Data Center client into the `Auth Token` field of the configuration form.
-* Copy the room Id or room name from the HipChat Data Center client into the `Room ID` field in the configuration form.
+* Copy the room ID or room name from the HipChat Data Center client into the `Room ID` field in the configuration form.
 * Select **Test Portal** to test the screenshot.

     ![](images/hipchat_settings.png)